 At the core of the proposed project is the transformation of the local school grounds of about one hectar into a permaculturally inspired, productive and sustainable system, which the children can observe and in which they are free to participate.
 While the image above shows the current state of the school grounds, the aerial image below shows the school grounds with an overlaid illustration of the proposed permacultural system (Credits: Allan Campbell).

-Simultaneously, the permacultural education and consultation center will hold regular workshops for the entire village on subjects like sustainable food-cultivation techniques, methods to achieve self-sufficiency through value-added products, ways to strengthen community cohesion, and paths to new sustainable income sources.
-The establishment of a microcredit system can enable villagers to implement entrepreneurial ventures based on the skills learnt in workshops.
+Simultaneously, we will organize regular workshops for the entire village on subjects such as sustainable food cultivation techniques, methods to generate income through value-added products and vocational training.
+Along the way, the establishment of a microcredit system can enable villagers to implement entrepreneurial ventures based on skills learned in the workshops.

 Immediate and long-term goals

-Help us make the next steps!
+Help us to make the next steps!